Ulises-Rosas/OBc/README.md

 ```
 ### Example

-There are two mock files for testing the shell:
+There are two mock files available for testing:
 ```Shell
 head list_*
 ```